rafiddewan/BudgetApp/README.md

 - Type the value (amount) of that item
 - Press "Enter" or click the checkmark sign

+### How to remove an item
+- Simply hover over the price and you can click the "X" to delete an item

 ## Fundamental Things for this architecture
 - Click on the button will start the event
     - Add the event handler